How Token Limits Affect Chatbot Performance

 Chatbots have come a long way from giving robotic, pre-scripted replies.
 Thanks to powerful AI models like ChatGPT, chatbot performance has significantly improved—they can now hold engaging, human-like conversations, solve complex problems, generate creative content, and even write clean, functioning code.

-But despite this impressive intelligence, there is a hidden constraint that quietly shapes everything a chatbot can do: token limits.
+But despite this impressive intelligence, there is a hidden constraint that quietly shapes everything a chatbot can do: AI token limits.

 If your chatbot forgets earlier messages, gives incomplete answers, or suddenly starts acting confused, it is likely brushing up against this invisible ceiling.
-In this blog, we will demystify what tokens are, why token limits exist, and how they directly affect your chatbot’s real-world performance, plus how to work around them smartly.
+In this blog, we will demystify what tokens are, why GPT token limits exist, and how they directly affect your chatbot’s real-world performance, plus how to work around them smartly.

-What Are Tokens?
+What Are Chatbot Tokens?

 What Are Tokens